 If the beneficiary previously owned the assets going into the trust (by way of inheritance, lawsuit proceeds or beneficiary designation), those funds must go into what’s known as a first-party special needs trust.
 If the beneficiary then uses government benefits such as Medicaid, payback rules apply, and a lien could be placed on the trust at the beneficiary’s death equal to the total amount of government assistance provided.
 This applies to government assistance received over the beneficiary’s lifetime, not just the lifetime of the trust.
 First-party special needs trusts are a common type of trust used when a disability occurs or emerges later in life and after assets have been acquired.

-The most common type of special needs trusts are known as third-party special needs trusts.
+The most common type of special needs trust is known as a third-party special needs trust.
 These trusts are usually set up by parents or grandparents for a family member with special needs who may be eligible for public benefits now or later in their lifetime.
-These funds are managed and distributed by a trustee, can never be placed outright into the hands of a beneficiary, and, in contrast to a first-party special needs trust, are not subject to the Medicaid payback requirement.
+These funds are managed and distributed by a trustee, can never be placed outright into the hands of a beneficiary and, in contrast to a first-party special needs trust, are not subject to the Medicaid payback requirement.

 A good thing to know is that special needs trusts can be set up as a precaution.
-If there is a potential inheritance in the future, for example, a parent or grandparent may include a provision in their estate planning documents to shift those funds into a third-party special needs trust should the need arise.
+For example, if there is a potential inheritance in the future, a parent or grandparent may include a provision in their estate planning documents to shift those funds into a third-party special needs trust, should the need arise.
 This becomes very important if a beneficiary is currently receiving government benefits or may need them in the future.
 An outright distribution from a regular trust or estate could result in a reduction of government benefits or elimination altogether.